NeuralSenseCode/544_WBD_CXCU/PROGRESS.md

 - Issues are surfaced whenever binary or confidence responses are missing, when forms must fall back to the group stimulus map, or when respondent groups are absent from both Stage 1 and the filename.

 ### Notebook Outputs
-- `full_features` dataframe currently holds 1,076 Stage 2 feature columns aligned to 83 respondents.
+- `biometric_features` now contains 1,076 biometric summary columns across 83 respondents following the Stage 2 rerun.
-- `full_issues` records outstanding data gaps per respondent/stimulus to triage before downstream modeling.
+- `biometric_issues` logs 34 outstanding data gaps (sensor coverage, unmapped stimuli, empty windowing) saved with the timestamped filename noted above.
-- `full_uv` merges Stage 1 demographics with Stage 2 features, providing the latest unified view snapshot.
+- `biometric_uv` captures the Stage 1 roster joined to the biometric features, while `uv_biometric_full` extends the self-report UV with the same feature set for downstream analysis.

 ### Stage 5: Recall Scoring Enhancements (2025-11-11)
 - Stage 5.1 (Method 2) now serves as the canonical full-event recall pipeline, exporting `results/recall_coded_responses_full.csv` with `recall_score`, `confidence_score`, and `rationale` columns after batching responses against the long-form event lists in `data/model_answers_events.md`.